On Air NowPraise & Worship Channel

 It’s going to be a great conversation on Monday’s Chris Fabry Live.
 That’s because those boys of the Bible, the men of the Moody Commentary, they put the “Hank” in Thanksgiving, they put the “ump” in pumpkin pie, the two Michaels will join us.
 We’re going to focus on the power of giving thanks.
 You don’t have to dig for very long in the Scriptures to find the importance of thanksgiving in a believer’s life.
 Don’t miss the thankful gathering at the Radio Backyard Fence.

-Dr. Michael Rydelnik is professor of Jewish Studies at Moody Bible Institute and the Bible teacher on Moody Radio's Open Line, answering listener Bible questions on over 200 stations nationwide across Moody Radio.
+Dr. Michael Rydelnik is vice president and Academic Dean and professor of Jewish Studies at Moody Bible Institute and the Bible teacher on Moody Radio's Open Line, answering listener Bible questions on over 200 stations nationwide across Moody Radio.
 The son of Holocaust survivors, he was raised in an observant Jewish home in Brooklyn, N.Y., and became a follower of Jesus the Messiah during his high school years.
 He is the author of several books, co-editor of The Moody Bible Commentary and contributor to many Bible teaching programs.

 Dr. Michael Vanlaningham is former pastor of Biblical Research at Harvest Bible Chapel in Elgin, Ill., now retired.
 He received his M.Div. in Systematic Theology from Talbot Theological Seminary and his Ph.D. in New Testament and Pauline Studies from Trinity Evangelical Divinity School.
 He is co-editor of The Moody Bible Commentary and has written a number of articles for The Master's Seminary Journal, as well as other publications.